9 Best Whale Watching Tours in Reykjavik

 • Means of transportation: initially you will board a boat to go whale watching, and then you will board a fully equipped bus in which you will visit the sights of the Golden Circle.

-Book your whale watching tour and visit the Golden Circle
+Book your whale watching tour in Reykjavík

-9. Whale watching and northern lights cruise
+9. Whale watching and Northern Lights cruise

 Northern Lights from Reykjavik| ©Alexandro Lacadena